joshuaarias357/jlmt/README.md

 ## Features
 - Answer a quick survey and be paired with people that match your criteria.
 Review other profiles and choose your adventure team!
-- Request special services such as tour guides, chauffer, photographer, etc.
+- Request special services such as tour guides, chauffeur, photographer, etc.
 - Plan your own trip or choose from one of our package deals.

 ## Technology Used